 TwelveSix sites with potential development projects are included in the sites inventory.
 The sites are currently vacant or underutilized.
 The potential infill project sites are included although there is no certainty those units will be developed, as the proposals have not been approved.
 In place of usingFor sites where the total developer has estimated the number of units that could be included in the potential, those estimates are used for realistic capacity.
 For projects with no development proposals, or estimates, realistic capacity for the sites based on minimum allowed density is used to calculate realistic capacity.
-In most cases the estimated capacity and density of the proposed projects exceed the minimum allowed by the sites zoningSincezoning, and the actual capacity may be higher due to the maximum densities allowed.
+In most cases the estimated capacity and density of the proposed projects exceed the minimum allowed by the sites allowed.
 Since there is no guarantee that the projects will be approved or developed, using a realistic capacity ensures that in the case a proposed development falls through, the sites are still available to accommodate those identified units.